Nva94/pdsnd_github/README.md

 ### Project Title
 Bikeshare.py
 ### Description
-It is a Python code that import 'US bike share data' and answer the user questions about it.
+It is a Python code that import 'US bike share data' and answer the user questions by computing descriptive statistics.

 ### Files used
 chicago.csv